• Wed. Nov 12th, 2025

 Spain

 Tourist taxes are only in place when visiting Catalonia and the Balearic Islands.
-Rates vary widely and this is dependent on the time of year and type of accommodation, with Barcelona’s authorities demanding up to €4 per person, per night for a stay in a five-star hotel or resort.
-In contrast, the town of Mogán, in Gran Canaria, requests just €0.15 per day for visitors.
+Rates vary widely and are dependent on the time of year and type of accommodation.
+Visitors to Barcelona are charged up to €4 per person, per night in tax for a stay in a five-star hotel.
+In contrast, the tax in the town of Mogán, in Gran Canaria, requests just €0.15 per day, per person.

 A List Of Tourist Taxes Across Europe